 Trust Accounts – Family trust accounts are taxable non-qualified accounts (revocable living trusts or irrevocable trusts).
 Living trust accounts can ensure that your assets pass to your desired beneficiaries without the need for probate and provide management of assets in the event of you or your surviving spouse's incapacity.

-Which Investment Companies Will We Be Using?
+Which Investment Companies Do We Use?

 Both Dimensional Fund Advisors and Vanguard share our investment philosophy of providing clients investment solutions based on academic research and a commitment to disciplined investing.
 Some of the major characteristics of the investments used by Carr Wealth Management: